hjleepapa/convonet-anthropic/docs/ELEVENLABS_HACKATHON_FEATURES.md

 ```

 **User Experience**:
-- "Respond in Spanish" → All responses in Spanish
+- "Respond in Korean" → All responses in Korean
 - "Translate this meeting to Japanese" → Real-time translation
 - Cross-language team collaboration